 As an online teacher I am researching currently which audio equipment might be the most suitable and affordable for nice lessons.
 By using only the computer microphone a nice full sound is hard to obtain.
 Playing forte gives very fast distortions.
 By using external microphones linked to the computer sound results can be highly improved which of course is pleasant for both student and teacher.

 Equally important for good results is a reliable and fast internet connection.
 For an interference-free Zoom onlinelesson 25 mbps speed is required which can be measured at www.fast.com If connected additionally a RJ 45 ethernet cable to the wifi router speed results might double or even triple.
-For an additonal €6 my advice would be do that!
+For an additonal €6 it would be my advice!

 performing at home the trumpet solo ‘Music For Ever’ in which I use a ZoomQ8 videocamera with an external SSH-6 stereo microphone recorded in Zoom.us, till now my favorite platform for online lessons certainly also because of the recording option.

 Music For Ever I also recorded with a dynamic microphone – a Shure sm57 – in combination with a Roland rubix 22 interface.
 The legendary Shure sm57 costs around €115 as bundle included tripod and XLR cable.

 Dynamic microphones and Ribbon microphones might need additional power in case the main interface doesn’t supply enough.
 This lack of gain can be solved by adding a preamplifier connected between microphone and interface.
-Good results might be expected from the Triton Audio Fethead Germanium which gives a +29db gain.
+Good results can be expected from the Triton Audio Fethead Germanium which gives a +29db gain.